alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

 ---
 You must get a licence to bring [certain goods](/guide/starting-to-import/import-licences.html) into the UK.

-%If you don’t get a licence when you need one, you could be fined and your goods will be seized by customs.%
+^If you don’t get a licence when you need one, you could be fined and your goods will be seized by customs.^

 Use the [Trade Tariff](/start/trade-tariff.html) to: